rstraub/rstraub.github.io/_drafts/tweaks-for-productive-terminal.md

 ## ✨ Putting it all together

-Any of these tweaks can help your terminal workflow improve, but they work even better in tandem.
+Any of these tweaks can improve your terminal workflow, but they work even better in tandem.

 Starship's prompt is beautifully rendered, with colorful emoji in Kitty.
 Fish is blazing fast, as is Kitty.
 Multiplexing requires zero setup in Kitty and is extremely smooth.
 Lastly, both Vim and Kitty's keybindings are ergonomic and effective.

 ## 📝 Conclusion

 The terminal is one of the most commonly used tools for a developer.
-In this post I showed you how to make that tool even more effective with a few minor tweaks.
+In this post I showed you how to make it more productive with a few minor tweaks.

-By using a better **emulator** you can elevate your terminal experience, and a better **shell** allows you to run commands more effectively.
+By installing a better **emulator** you can elevate your terminal experience, and a better **shell** allows you to run commands more effectively.
 An upgraded **prompt** shows you useful information at a glance, whilst **multiplexing** can make your multitasking workflow smoother.
-Lastly, setting up proper **keybindings** simplifies the manipulation of commands.
+Lastly, setting up Vim **keybindings** simplifies the manipulation of commands.

-Invest a little bit of time into your terminal setup, it will pay dividends!
+Invest a little time into your terminal setup, it will pay dividends!

 _What is your preferred terminal workflow?
 Any tips for an even better setup?
 Share your thoughts in the comments below!_